 By listing modifiers to menu items and placing side dishes and add-ons where guests can readily be enticed by them, a superb menu can also help your server upsell.
 This opens the door for higher check averages.

 Finally, you want your brand to be present on your menu, in your physical decor, on your website, on social media, and anywhere else that customers connect with your restaurant.
-As a result, an engaging and, most importantly, an unforgettable experience is produced.
+As a result, an engaging and, most importantly, unforgettable experience is produced.

 Step 1: Decide what you will be serving